HPI-SWA-Lab/CommunityCodeReview/README.md

 ## Disclaimer

 This tool is part of a research project that analysis comments added by its users.
-By using the tool you agree that an **anonymized form** of your comments can be analyzed and can be published anonymously in non-profit research papers.
+By using the tool you agree that an **anonymized form** of your comments can be analyzed and can be published anonymized in non-profit research papers.

 # Tutorial